-If you would like to discuss attending church and meet up with a minister or have any further questions please do contact our deacon the Revd Tony Cantlow who will be glad to help.
-His details can be found on the Who's who page.
-Thank you.
+If you would like to discuss attending church and meet up with a minister or have any further questions please do contact our deacon the Revd Tony Cantlow, vicar Revd Ruth Harris or curate Revd Alex Wheatley who will be glad to help.
+Their details can be found on the Who's who page.

 Thank you and may the peace of Christ be with you.